 Generally, there is some swelling of the treated area.
 While eyebrows my show little after effect, eyeliner and lips may show more and the edema may last may last from two to seventy two hours.
 During the procedure there may be some bleeding and or bruising.
 There is usually some tenderness for a few days.
 The color is much darker than you may expect for the first six to ten days.
-Sometimes, people have reactions to antibiotics.
-You may use any type of antibiotic that you prefer for your individual system.
-There may be other side effects unforeseen due to individuality.
+There may be other side effects unforeseen due to the individuality of each patient.

 The application is just deep enough to penetrate the minute capillaries in the dermal layer of skin.
-There have been so few reactions to the pigments that some doctors are suggesting that the patch test be eliminated.
-You can develop an allergy to anything, anytime.
+Prior to your treatment, a scratch test may be done to rule out an allergy to the ink.
+However, you can develop an allergy to anything, anytime.
 Some doctors recommend that people with allergies have permanent cosmetic procedures because they can replace cosmetic products that they are sensitive to.
 There have been very few reactions to pigments and only rarely in the case of blue-based red pigments.

 A touch-up is a color re-enhancement.
 Almost always the implanted color is not perfect after the first procedure.
 These procedures are processes and at least one follow-up to the initial procedure should be scheduled...It is recommended that you do not traumatize the skin again for a minimum of four weeks.
 Six weeks is better but of course, your individual needs take precedence.
 Eight weeks is recommended after a lip procedure.